tobbyxy/temipete.github.io/_projects/1_project.md

 I decided to find a way to read the data directly from JHU's github page and save it in a csv file in a directory the user specifies.
 That is exactly what this script does.

 ## Future Plans
-I have decided to work more on this fun project by adding a lot more functionality over time.
+I have decided to add more functionality to the script over time.
 - I want to make it run as a Shiny app.
 This way, anyone can pull the data of the country(-ies) they want, and visualize the data in interesting ways.
 - Afterwards, I want to add statistical functionality to the app.
 This way, one can calcuate summary statistic on the data and run a few statistical tests.
 - The success of the script is heavily dependent on JHU's Covid-19 github page.
 I should consider adding options in case something bad happens to that page.